 The amount of coverage depends on several factors, including the size of your business, your annual revenue, your location.
 The best way to find out how much coverage you need is to contact our experienced insurance specialists.

 Yes, landscaping insurance is tax-deductible.
 However, it is recommended that you check with an accountant to learn more about this deduction for your particular industry.

 What to Consider Before Buying Landscape Insurance?

 You should know all the details before purchasing this policy.
-Make sure you have the following information when you contact your insurance agent:
+Make sure you have the following information when you contact your insurance specialist:

 - Annual revenue estimates

 - Payroll estimates

 Do I Need Landscaping Insurance if My Clients Have Homeowner’s Insurance?

 Yes, because these policies are different.
 Your client’s homeowner’s policy insures them against risks associated with fire, theft, and other similar events that could cause damage to their home.
 Landscaping insurance, on the other hand, covers you in case you are responsible for an accident that causes third-party damages while you are working for the client.

 Confused about landscaping insurance, or need some help getting a quote for your business?
 Call us or fill out a quote request form and get all the information you need fast and for free!